 “A justice precinct is contemplated in the rebuild plan, but as yet law firms are not moving there.
 This may be, in part, due to the declining need for firms to be next to the courts.”

 All three partners agree business is going well in the city, with the rebuild helping to fuel the demand for legal guidance.

 “Business is great,” says Ormsby.
 “Aside from construction and insurance work, there is a lot of litigation going on in both the public and private sector.
 There is also a lot of private client and small and medium business work – with more investment in the city, more people are taking up business opportunities and many people are still sorting out their own personal positions.”

-Dwyer and Weenink say many areas of their firms’ Christchurch legal practice
+Dwyer and Weenink say many areas of their firms’ Christchurch legal practices are ‘burgeoning’.

 “A significant amount of the rebuild work is specialised and there’s much more involved than just constructing roads, buildings and homes.
 The challenges and opportunities in the city at present are also driving innovation across a wide range of areas and legal advisers are providing essential support to those advancing and engaging in ground-breaking activities.”